Ishanoshada/Soundarya-Lahari-Mantra-Finder/README.md

     cd Soundarya-Lahari-Mantra-Finder
     ```
 3.  **Set up environment variables:**
     This project expects the Gemini API key to be available as an environment variable.
-In a local development or server environment, you would typically create a `.env` file in the root of the project:
-    ```
-    API_KEY=YOUR_GEMINI_API_KEY_HERE
-    ```
-    The application code (`process.env.API_KEY`) will then pick this up. **Note:** To make `process.env` available in a simple client-side project, you'll need a bundler or development server (like Vite or Web Dev Server) that can inject these variables.
+For development, a bundler like Vite or a simple dev server that can handle environment variables is recommended.
+The application code uses `process.env.API_KEY`.

 4.  **Run the application:**
     You can serve the `index.html` file using any simple local server.
 For example, using Python's built-in server: